 Bring the following to the testing center:

-The managing broker exam is divided into two sections, with questions covering national real estate issues and state-specific real estate questions.
+The managing broker exam is divided into two sections, with items covering national real estate issues and state-specific real estate questions.
 You’ll get 150 minutes for the national portion and 90 minutes for the state portion of the exam.

 The national section is presented as 10 simulation problems.
 Each problem will describe a scenario and you’ll need to answer a series of questions based on each one.
 At times, you may have to choose the single best option, and other times, you may need to select multiple solutions.